Well, one of the worst kept secrets this all of last year has finally been made public.

 You listen to this program regularly, right?

-You change my life.
+You changed my life.

-I was I was an Irish Catholic growing up in a Democrat household in Massachusetts.
+I was an Irish Catholic growing up in a Democrat household in Massachusetts.

-Oh, that's like half of Pittsburgh.
+Well, that's like half of Pittsburgh.

 All right, now, maybe more.

-Now, do you realize you may think this is not true given the evolution of media today?
+Now, do you realize, you may think this is not true, given the evolution of media today.

 Do you realize that there are people whose daily consumption of news consists solely of watching Oprah, then whatever local news twaddle follows, and then either Katie or ABC or CBS for 30 minutes a day, and that's it.